verification-explorer/systemverilog-clocking-blocks-tutorial/tutorial/07_clocking_block_tb.md

-# Use of Clocking Block in UVM TB
 ## Defining the Interface with Clocking Blocks

 We’ll begin our clocking block-based testbench by defining the interface.
 This interface contains two clocking blocks: